 Please note that all patients attending the Surgery for an appointment are requested to wear a face mask in order to protect our staff and other patients.
 Washable or single use masks are widely available to purchase online or from pharmacies.

-Old Anchor Branch Site - temporary closure during coronavirus crisis
+Old Anchor Branch Site - re-opening during August

 Stokewood Surgery - restricted access

 The surgery remains open and telephone lines are open during our normal working hours.
 Please do not attend unless you are free of covid-19 symptoms.
 You will be asked to confirm this at reception and may have your temperature checked.